xebia/essentials/shared-design-understanding.md

 ---

 layout: card
 category: realisation

 ---

 Share the design

 ---

-<p>Everyone in the team should be aware of the core design
-      ideas that have given shape and structure to the software so far, and understand the underlying intent.</p>
+Everyone in the team should be aware of the core design ideas that have given shape and structure to the software so far, and understand the underlying intent.

 ---

 ### Motivation